 STEP 1.

-Turn off the laptop and remove the battery.
+Turn off the computer and remove the battery.

 Remove couple of screws securing the memory cover.
 Remove the cover.